 To tackle this problem, always install only required WordPress plugins.

-Sometimes, your website may have plugins which are not actively updated for a long time causing many performance or security-related issues.
+Sometimes, your website may have plugins that are not actively updated for a long time causing many performance or security-related issues.

 Instead of continuing with these products, delete them and try to find alternative solutions.

-I have seen many beginner bloggers having multiple WordPress plugins on their website that serve the same purpose.
+I have seen many beginner bloggers having multiple WordPress plugins on their websites that serve the same purpose.
 E.g. Yoast SEO and Rank Math SEO plugin.

 In such cases, keep a single plugin that servers your site requirement more precisely.